 COVID attacks the lungs.
-Pulmonary rehabilitation in many areas are filling up with younger patients who survived COVID but now require their services because of pulmonary fibrosis.
+Pulmonary rehabilitation in many areas is filling up with younger patients who survived COVID but now require their services because of pulmonary fibrosis.
 This condition permanently damages the lungs and can cause disability depending on the severity of the limitations.

 COVID attacks the brain.
-In a research study in Great Brittan thousands of study participants had brain scans done prior to COVID existing.
+In a research study in Great Britain, thousands of study participants had brain scans done prior to COVID existing.
 After hundreds of study participants had been infected they and hundreds of others in a control group were brought back for repeat brain scans.
-The COVID infected individuals showed significant brain tissue destruction.
+The COVID-infected individuals showed significant brain tissue destruction.
 A very common complaint of COVID patients is loss of smell.
 There is some belief that can be from the areas of the brain involved in smell being attacked by the virus.
 Some people who have survived COVID infection also have described various levels of memory and thinking problems.

 PTSD and anxiety because of COVID.
 Being intubated, not being able to breathe, being resuscitated, and innumerable other medical procedures can be highly traumatic.
 Losing loved ones suddenly to a disease without being able to go to the hospital bedside can be traumatic.
-Caring for incredibly sick people, many of whom die, and just keep coming into your hospital, or ambulance day after day with patient loads above what each nurse, doctor, respiratory therapist, paramedic or other medical paraprofessional should be expected to handle is incredibly taxing and stressful.
+Caring for incredibly sick people, many of whom die, and just keep coming into your hospital, or ambulance day after day with patient loads above what each nurse, doctor, respiratory therapist, paramedic, or another medical paraprofessional should be expected to handle is incredibly taxing and stressful.
 Sadly there will be thousands of claims for disability from anxiety or PTSD of COVID 19.